polarityio/swimlane/README.md

 ### Applications to Search

-A comma-delimited, case-insensitive list of applications you would like to search.
+A comma-delimited, case-insensitive list of application names you would like to search.
+Provide the application name and not the application id.
 This option should be set to "Only admins can view and edit".

 # Maximum number of results to return